dotnet/csharpstandard/standard/expressions.md

 > }
 > ```
 >
-> type inference for the invocation proceeds as follows: First, the argument “1:15:30” is related to the value parameter, inferring `X` to be string.
+> type inference for the invocation proceeds as follows: First, the argument “1:15:30” is related to the value parameter, inferring `X` to be `string`.
 Then, the parameter of the first anonymous function, `s`, is given the inferred type `string`, and the expression `TimeSpan.Parse(s)` is related to the return type of `f1`, inferring `Y` to be `System.TimeSpan`.
 Finally, the parameter of the second anonymous function, `t`, is given the inferred type `System.TimeSpan`, and the expression `t.TotalHours` is related to the return type of `f2`, inferring `Z` to be `double`.
 Thus, the result of the invocation is of type `double`.
 >
 > *end example*